72 Notable alumni of

 -

 Nigar Khudadat qizi Rafibeyli was an Azerbaijani writer and the Chairman of the Writers' Union of Azerbaijan.
-She was the mother of Anar Rzayev, novel and short-story writer, and wife of famous writer and poet Rasul Rza.
+She was the mother of Anar Rzayev, novel and short-story writer, and the wife of the famous writer and poet Rasul Rza.

 -